shahv1057/blog/src/pages/random_forest.md

 ---
 ### Intro

 I have been learning a lot recently about different machine learning classification algorithims.
-Classification is an extremely useful tool in data science and machine learning for predicting classes for various datasets.
-There are a variety of Classification algorithims out there today, including logistic regression, decision trees, support vectors machines, Naive Bayes, and more.
+Classification is an extremely useful supervised learning tool in data science and machine learning for predicting an categorizing examples into preselected bins/classes.
+There are a variety of classification algorithims out there today, including logistic regression, decision trees, support vectors machines,Naive Bayes, and more.

 In this post, I will be diving into **Random Forest Classifiers**.
 I am going to use a random forest classification algorithim to build a predictive analysis model on NFL Play-By-Play data from 2009-2018.
+My model will input a play situation, including variables such as time, down, yards to go, score, etc., and output a play type prediction.

 ### Motivation

 The power to predict play types in the NFL would be an incredible advantage, both from the offensive and defensive perspectives.

-**Offenses:** predictive analyses to make critical decisions, such as whether or not to go for it on 4th down, or whether to just punt the ball to the other team instead.
+**Offenses:** Use predictive analyses to make critical decisions such as deciding between going for it on 4th down, or choosing to kick a field goal.

-**Defenses:** use predictive analyses to understand opposing offenses and build defensive schemes specific to fit particular game and personnel situations.
+**Defenses:** use predictive analyses to understand opposing offenses and build defensive schemes specific to disrupt set offensive plays.

 ### Data

-I will be using Max Horowitz's NFL Play-By-Play dataset on Kaggle and analyzing the data on Python.
-I will be utilizing various Python data analysis and machine learning packages to supplement my analyses.
+I will be using Max Horowitz's NFL 2009-2018 Play-By-Play dataset from Kaggle and analyzing the data on Python.
+I will be utilizing various Python data science and machine learning packages to supplement my analyses.

 ```
 import pandas as pd